Robert FitzRoy: Death and legacy

+His memorial was restored by the Meteorological Office in 1981 with the same inscription.

 FitzRoy's publications arising from the Beagle expeditions were influential on Chilean exploration and settlement of Patagonia.
 His recommendation on establishing a British base on the Straits of Magellan to aid the travel between the British Isles and Australia contributed to the Chilean decision to occupy the straits in the 1840s.
 FitzRoy's book Sailing Directions for South America led Chilean Navy hydrographer Francisco Hudson to investigate in the 1850s the possible existence of a sailing route through internal waters from the Chiloé Archipelago to the Straits of Magellan.
 Enrique Simpson found instead FitzRoy's mapping of little use, noting in 1870 that "Fitzroy's chart, that is quite exact until that point [Melinka 43° 53' S], is worthless further ahead...".
 Thus south of Melinka, Simpson relied more in the late 18th-century sketches of José de Moraleda y Montero.
 Simpson's contemporary Francisco Vidal Gormaz was critical of the overall work of FitzRoy and Darwin, stating that they had failed to acknowledge the importance of the Patagonian islands.

 Personal life

-Robert FitzRoy was married twice.
-In 1836 he married Mary Henrietta, daughter of Major-General Edward James O'Brien.
+Robert FitzRoy married twice.
+He married Mary Henrietta O'Brien, daughter of Major General Edward James O'Brien and Rachel Charlotte Frobisher, in 1836.
 They had four children: Emily-Unah, Fanny, Katherine and Robert O'Brien.
-In 1854, after the death of his first wife, he married in London Maria Isabella, daughter of John Henry Smyth, of Heath Hall, Heath, West Yorkshire (son of the politician John Smyth), who had married his first cousin- both being grandchildren of the 3rd Duke of Grafton, as was Robert FitzRoy- Lady Elizabeth Anne FitzRoy.
-Lady Elizabeth was daughter of the 4th Duke of Grafton and was a first cousin of Robert FitzRoy; Robert's new wife was therefore his first cousin once removed.
-They had one daughter, Laura Maria Elizabeth (1858-1943).
+After the death of his first wife, he married Maria Isabella Smyth, daughter of John Henry Smyth of Heath Hall, Heath, West Yorkshire (son of the politician John Smyth), in London in 1854.
+Smyth had married his first cousin, Lady Elizabeth Anne FitzRoy—both being grandchildren of the 3rd Duke of Grafton, as was Robert FitzRoy.
+Lady Elizabeth was daughter of the 4th Duke of Grafton and was a first cousin of Robert FitzRoy.
+Maria Isabella was therefore Robert's first cousin once removed.
+They had one daughter, Laura Maria Elizabeth (1858–1943).